chaudhary6-1/GameZone/README.md

 **Please consider the following file Conventions and Contents**.
 **Homepage**
 starting from the Homepage you should consider naming the file index.html and set the title as Homepage.
-This file should contain a navigation bar that has the following items:
+This file should contain the following items:
-1) Categories that contains the types of games given in the web design diagram
+1) Categories that contain all the categories given in the web design diagram
-2) All Games web page that shows the available games shown in the diagram
+2) All Games web page
 3) Top rated games
 4) Most awaited games
 5) new Releases
 6) About us
 7) Contact us
-8) Register/log in
+8) Register
 9) FAQ's

 **Categories**
 Please consider naming this file as categories.html and the title should be set as Categories.
-This webpage should contain the type of games shown in the diagram which are set in an ascendent order.
+This webpage should contain all the categories in the diagram which are set in an ascendant order.
 Each category should contain at least one game of this genre.
 **All Games**
 Please consider naming this file allGames.html and the title should be set as All Games.
-This webpage should contain the games in an ascendent order, and each game should be provided with a picture.
+This webpage should contain the games in an ascendant order, and each game should be provided with a picture.
 **About us**
 Please consider naming this file as aboutUs.html and the title should be set as About us.
 should contain a brief introduction to our company, and what it has to offer its visitors.
 **Contact us**
 Please consider naming this file as contactUs.html and the title should be set as Contact Us.
 should contain all the contacting infos, via E-mail and social media.
-**Register/Log in**
+**Register**
 Please consider naming this file as registeringInfos.html and the title as Register/Log in.
-Visitors should be able to register to our website and be able to log in to their accounts.
+Visitors should be able to register to our website and subscribe to our newsletter **FAQ's**
-**FAQ's**
 Please consider naming this file as faqs.html and the title as FAQ's.
-Visitors of our website should be able to see which question were frequently asked.
+Visitors of our website should be able to see which question were frequently asked (answers included).
 **Top rated games**
 Please consider naming this file as topRatedGames.html and the title as Top rated games.
 Visitors should always be able to check the best available games on the market.
 **Most awaited games**
 Please consider naming this file as mostAwaitedGames.html and the title as Most awaited games.
-Visitors should always be able to see which games are most awaited depending on people's trailer reviews.
+Visitors should always be able to see which games are most awaited depending on trailer's reviews.
 **New Releases**
 Please consider naming this file as newReleases.html and the title as new Releases.
 Visitors should be able to check the latest games released with their reviews.
 **Games**
 Please consider naming the file and the title of the game as the name of the game.
-All given games should have a picture, rating, a quick tutorial video, its price and a description
+All given games should have a picture, rating, a quick tutorial video, its price, hardware required specs, a gameplay video, and a description.